MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 the keyword `fixup`, and another statement block (the _fixup_).
 The loop body, condition, and fixup are all considered to be a single scope, so symbols bound in the body are available in the condition and fixup.
 Note that the fixup block is required, even if there is no fixup to be done.
-In this case, the fixup should be a single expression statement, `()`.

 The loop body is executed, and then the condition is evaluated.
 If the condition is true, then the statement is completed;